 Overall, June Alaska fishing is excellent for spin and fly fishermen to target native rainbow trout, arctic grayling and huge king salmon in a classic mountain-fed stream.
 The ability to catch a 40 pound salmon in a swiftwater pattern successfully is an opportunity few places in the fishing world offer.
 We're blessed with a great river, an excellent fishery and beautiful weather to boot.

-Browse further categories on our Alaska fishing page to learn more about our techniques for fishing king salmon and rainbow trout.
+Browse further categories on our Alaska fishing resource page to learn more about our techniques for fishing king salmon and rainbow trout.
 We also update our photos often to provide a visual resource of your experience at Wilderness Place Lodge in June.

 |Sitemap||Our Lodge Site Pages|